 Understanding IV Skew in BTC and ETH Options Markets

-It refers to the difference in implied volatility skew between crypto options at different strikes or directions (calls vs puts).
+IV skew refers to the difference in implied volatility across options with different strike prices or directions such as calls and puts.

 Even if two options have the same expiry:

-This “skew” exists because of market demand, hedging behavior, and perceived risk.
+This difference is known as implied volatility skew, which exists due to market demand, hedging activity, and perceived risk.

 Key Forms of IV Skew